rohit-gg0/banking-system/README.md

 ## Features
 - Money as a value object (minor units, immutable behavior)
 - Currency-safe operations using Enum
+- Multi-currency accounts
+- External currency conversion via CurrencyConverter
+- Deposit, withdraw, transfer
 - Savings and Current accounts with policy-based constraints
 - Bank as an orchestrator for accounts and transfers
-- External currency conversion via CurrencyConverter
+- Transaction history
+- Failed transaction tracking

 ## Design Principles
 - No floating-point money